Read More

 Another option to keep your dentures in place is with crowns.
 Crown supported dentures are supported by a dental bridge.
 This is a good choice for people with partial dentures as you will need natural teeth either side of the extraction to support your dentures.

-If you have missing teeth or think you need dentures talk to the team at Gentle Dental today.
+If you have missing teeth or think you need dentures, talk to the team at Gentle Dental at one of our four locations across Wellington, Lower Hutt and Upper Hutt.
 Our friendly dentists can answer all your questions and ensure the perfect fit.